 A brand-new laptop battery should be able to hold for a long time with no problem, but sometimes it gets drained much faster.

-There are several reasons why this happens, including brightness settings, peripheral devices, power modes, and more.
+This happens for several reasons, including brightness settings, peripheral devices, power modes, and more.

 You should identify the issue first and then try to solve it.
 Solutions include adjusting settings, removing peripherals, removing programs, and more.